Butterly Hill, Ripley, Derbyshire DE5

 A building of 1928, adopting a traditional form, loosely Italianate with some Gothic detail.
 The church has character and presence in the local scene.

-Ripley is an ancient settlement which expanded rapidly from the late 18th century as coal, brickmaking and ironworking industries developed.
+Ripley is an ancient settlement which expanded rapidly from the late eighteenth century as coal, brickmaking and ironworking industries developed.
 According to the Diocesan Yearbook for 1930 there were a hundred Catholics living there in 1927 and Mass was said in a club room at the back of the Rose and Crown public house.
-In 1928 a Building Fund for a new church was opened and a site obtained in Butterly Hill; the foundation stone was laid in May 1928.
+In 1928 a building fund for a new church was opened and a site obtained in Butterly Hill; the foundation stone was laid in May 1928.
 The new church was built to accommodate 200 people, and opened on 10 December 1928.
 The architect was C.A.
 Edeson ARIBA (see also St Philip Neri, Mansfield) and the builders Carney & Sons, and the cost was about £2,300.
 It was designed to allow for the addition of aisles, never built.

 Architect: C.A.
 Edeson

 Original Date: 1928